-The IR Club exists to provide opportunities to discuss international issues, encourage international students at WJC, and to explore cross-cultural experiences in the Kansas City Metropolitan Area.
+The IR Club exists to provide opportunities to discuss international issues, encourage international students at Jewell, and to explore cross-cultural experiences in the Kansas City Metropolitan Area.

 The purpose of the program is to provide students a safe (non-threatening, non-judgmental) place to talk about themselves, their experiences, and their development.
 The primary goal of the program is to develop allies for students and to positively enhance the campus environment through individual interaction between faculty/administrators and students addressing such issues as hate speech/hate crime, racial/sexual identity issues, sexual violence/sexual harassment issues, and related topics.

 - College Republicans

 The purpose of PSA is to develop and maintain an organization that allows students a chance to discover different political and social views, while helping them to form their own opinions.

 The Young Democrats advance the philosophies and ideologies of America’s Democratic political party and area actively involved in campaigns with candidates and on issues that advance the party.